n0vacorp/Crypto-Vault/README.md

+# THIS IS OFFICIALY PATCHED THE SERVER WE USED FOR SPOOFING COINS GOT SHUT DOWN

+updating at 20 stars

 # Crypto Vault v1.0.0

 Crypto Vault is a program meant to manipulate the blockchain by sending coins then revoking them right before they reach a confirmation in the blockchain, which results in the coins becoming duplicated which is why Crypto Vault is able to distribute fake or "flashed" coins accross the network.